-As I write this, I’ve now been with Joe over two & a half years and have experienced the fruits of Deb & Andy’s hard work and sense of hospitality countless times.
+As I write this, I’ve now been with Joe over three & a half years and have experienced the fruits of Deb & Andy’s hard work and sense of hospitality countless times.

-As well as inviting me on several family holidays to their homes in Italy & Cornwall and helping Joe & I decorate our flat in London last year, they even went to the trouble of dry-walling one of their stables so that we could store all our stuff while we were travelling.
+As well as inviting me on several family holidays to their homes in Italy & Cornwall and helping Joe & I decorate our flat in London back in 2016, they even went to the trouble of dry-walling one of their stables so that we could store all our stuff while we were travelling.

 But, as lovely as it is to be taken away on fabulous trips like this, what I appreciate even more is how supportive and interested Deb & Andy are in my work & life.

 If I’m ever struggling with something, I can always rely on them to lend an ear and some words of encouragement.

 If I’m ever feeling overwhelmed & exhausted by London (which is often) I know I can always head to their lovely home in Worcestershire and be treated to home-cooked meals and some much needed R & R.

 More than anything, I’m just so inspired by the kind of people they are and know I’m unbelievably blessed to have them as such a big part of my life.